Chemistry is a fundamental and exciting discipline, and one that plays a significant role in many areas of science and in everyday life.

 You do not need any specific equipment.
 We will provide you with a lab coat, a pair of safety glasses, a laboratory notebook and a molecular modelling kit.
 Chemical drawing software, ChemDraw is available on all University computers, and you will be able to download it to your own computers for free.

-Students who are interested in a placement abroad or in industry may request a transfer to the BSc Chemistry with Industrial Experience, MChem Chemistry with a Year in Industry, or MChem Chemistry with a Year Abroad course.
+If you are interested in an industrial placement or a year studying abroad, you may request a transfer to the BSc Chemistry with Industrial Experience, MChem Chemistry with a Year in Industry, or the MChem Chemistry with a Year Abroad.